Yellowstone in Winter

 UPDATE: As of April 16, 2019, this workshop is sold out.
 Please contact us to be placed on the waiting list.
 We’re also taking pre-registrations for January and February 2021 now.

 Wildlife: Our photo targets are many!
-We spend time with vast numbers of bison, and sometimes just one bison.
-Each day, these giant mammals can look and behave differently in the winter, and you will learn to shoot “snowy" bison, “frosty" bison, and even “frozen” bison.
-Other mammals include moose, bighorn sheep, mountain goats, pronghorn, and elk.
-There are predators in the park: coyote are usually found and photographed well, as is a red fox.
+We spend time with groups of bison, and sometimes a single bison.
+Each day, the winter conditions can change the look and behavior of these giant mammals, and you will learn to shoot “snowy” bison, “frosty” bison, and even “frozen” bison.
+Other mammals that we may see include moose, bighorn sheep, mountain goats, pronghorn, and elk.
+There are also predators in the park.
+Coyotes are usually found and photographed well, as is the red fox.
 Somewhat more difficult to find and capture on camera, and requiring a bit of luck, are Yellowstone’s wolves, lynx, and even the tiny long-tailed weasel!
 In the rivers, we hope to photograph otters, ducks, swans, and other birds.

-Landscapes: We have many favorite spots to shoot at, but we’re always on the lookout for interesting compositions in great light, and so expect to shoot a good number of landscapes as well.
-We have sweeping vistas and tiny micro-scenes as well.
-There are numerous thermal features, and you will see and photograph travertine terraces, geysers, mud pots, hot springs, and fumaroles.
-We can shoot long exposures of moving water, moving clouds, and moving steam!
-Of course, we'll maximize our time at sunrise and sunset if the skies cooperate.
+Landscapes: We have many favorite locations to photograph, but we’re always on the lookout for interesting compositions in great light.
+We have sweeping vistas and smaller, more intimate scenes as well.
+There are thermal features, travertine terraces, geysers, mud pots, hot springs, and fumaroles.
+We can shoot long exposures of moving water, moving clouds, and moving steam.
+Of course, we’ll maximize our time at sunrise and sunset if the skies cooperate.

 Whether you are a beginner or advanced shooter, we’re there every step of the way with you.
 We’ll help you with technical settings, composition, and shooting techniques to get the best exposures in challenging environments.
 We’ll make sure you are getting sharp shots of the wildlife, both fast and slow movers.
 And we can work on advanced techniques like motion blur, panoramas, image blending, and focus stacking as well.
 We’ll have our signature image reviews and post-processing sessions as much as possible.